Frequently Asked Questions

 I was not awarded Federal Work-Study.
 May I still work on campus?

 Yes.
-Check the Career Development Office website for all on-campus student employment opportunities.
+Check the Career Education Office website for all on-campus student employment opportunities.

 What happens if I decide to move off campus?

 Living off-campus typically costs less than living on campus.
 Therefore, your cost of attendance (COA) is adjusted.
 Living off-campus (such as sharing an apartment) is also different than being a commuter student living with parents.
 Changes to your housing status may, therefore, reduce your demonstrated need and your financial aid award.
 It is important that you consult with the Office of Student Financial Aid before changing your housing status.
 You also need to follow the appropriate procedures with Residential Life.